JakkNaj/nss_group_project/README.md

 - Clone the repository
 - Navigate to the project root directory
 - Run 'mvn clean install' in the root directory
+  - if mvn clean install does not work, try running mvn idea:idea
 - Run `docker-compose up`
 - Run 'npm ci' in the /frontend directory
 - Run 'npm run start' in the /frontend directory